 - More and more public parking garages offer charging stations for electric cars.

 - Hotels often have charging stations.

 - Cities and municipalities are building more and more public charging points in central locations or residential areas.

 Admittedly, if you can’t charge at home, you have to plan well.
-But if you also have the possibility at home to bring a power connection or a charging station close to your own parking place, you don’t have to worry about charging anymore.
+But if you also have the possibility at home to bring a power connection or a charging station close to your parking place, you don’t have to worry about charging anymore.
 You just drive off every morning with a full “tank” and use the full range of the battery for your day.

-On average the daily driven distance exceeds 70 km or even 80 km in Poland and Spain, it is around 40 km in UK, while in France, Germany and Italy it is between 50 and 60 km. (see page 65 at this Source).
-Think about how many days a year you actually drive more than 400 kilometres in one day.
+On average the daily driven distance exceeds 70 km or even 80 km in Poland and Spain, it is around 40 km in UK, while in France, Germany and Italy it is between 50 and 60 km. (see page 65 at this source).
+Think about how many days a year you actually drive more than 400 kilometers in one day.
 Most people can count that on one hand.
 For example, to reload 100 km overnight, even a normal power socket is sufficient.
 Nevertheless, for reasons of efficiency, it is advisable to install a 3-phase charging system if possible.
 As a tenant, this may not be easy, depending on the situation, as it requires the consent of the renter.
-Tips on this in the this article.
+Tips on this in this article.